rsvp/chess/README.md

 * Castle early and often.
 * Centralize your pieces to give them power.
 * Chance is practically eliminated in chess, when played between masters.
+* Chess appeals to those who seek that success which life has denied them.
 * Chess can be a matter of vanity.
 * Chess demands total concentration.
 * Chess has been elevated into an art form, but it is simply human nature: a fight.
+* Chess has trailed only the military and pornography in exploiting new technology.
 * Chess is 36% percent psychology.
 * Chess is 99% tactics.
 * Chess is a battle between your aversion to thinking and your aversion to losing.